-Dr. Terrell Morton is an Assistant Professor of Identity and Justice in STEM Education at the University of Missouri.
+Dr. Terrell Morton is an Assistant Professor of Identity and Justice in STEM Education at the University of Illinois Chicago.
 He obtained a Ph.D. in Education, concentration Learning Sciences and Psychological Studies from UNC Chapel-Hill.
 He also maintains a MS in Neuroscience from the University of Miami and a BS in Chemistry from North Carolina A&T State University.

 Dr. Morton identifies as a Scholar-Activist!
 His research and work focus on identity as it informs the persistence and engagement of racialized and minoritized students in STEM postsecondary education.
 He draws from critical race theory, phenomenology, and human development to ascertain Black students’ consciousness and how it manifests in their various embodiments and actions that facilitate their STEM postsecondary engagements.